Menu

 Posted on Thursday, 22ⁿᵈ February, 2024

-Unilever Food Solutions recently spoke to Kirrie Hall, Hospitality Services Manager at Juniper in Western Australia, about how they adapt and prepare HEHP meals for their residents.
+Unilever Food Solutions spoke to Kirrie Hall, Hospitality Services Manager at Juniper in Western Australia, about how they adapt and prepare HEHP meals for their residents.

-Juniper has 24 Residential Aged Care Homes across WA, with more than 1500 residents calling Juniper home across the 2023 financial year.
+Juniper has 24 Residential aged care Homes across WA, with more than 1500 residents calling Juniper home across the 2023 financial year.
 They are a cook-fresh organisation with a 4-week menu cycle, which is reviewed and updated every six months.
 The IDDSI framework is used for texture modified meals.

 Kirrie Hall